iainctduncan/papers/source/features_usage.rst

 Users can use s7's built in gc reporting by turning on the **gc-stats** flag, which will result in output to the console on each gc pass, including the amount of memory it must run over.
-This can be used to ensure the initial heap size is adequate by running some tests over a given piece or Scheme program.
+This can be used to ensure the initial heap size is adequate by running some tests over a given piece or Scheme program to determine the lowest feasible heap size.

-Finally, if the performance of piece is of a reasonable duration, the user may elect to disable the garbage collector altogether.
+Finally, if the performance of a piece is of a reasonable duration, the user may elect to disable the garbage collector altogether.
-This is done again by sending the **gc-disable** message, but without using any forced runs following it.
-In this case, the heap will likely need to be quite large as the memory use of the program will grow as it runs, with unused memory never getting freed.
+This is done again by sending the **gc-disable** message, but this time without following it by any forced gc runs.
+In this case, the heap will likely need to be rather large, as the memory use of the program will grow as it runs, with unused memory never getting freed.
 In programming parlance, this is referred to as a "memory leak", and is normally considered a bug.
-However, given that the the size of audio sample libraries used in music production is now commonly in the gigabytes, it is certainly not unreasonable for one to let a program grow in memory on the order of megabytes.
+However, given that the the size of audio sample libraries and personal computer RAM is now commonly in the gigabytes, it is certainly not unreasonable for one to pre-allocate a larger heap and let a program grow in memory on the order of megabytes.

 Summary
 --------
-This covers the main features and capabilities of Scheme for Max in version 0.5.
+This covers the main features and capabilities of Scheme for Max in version 0.4.
-Additional functions and variations on those covered here are covered in both the official online documentation and in the Max help file.
+Additional functions and variations on those discussed here are covered in both the official online documentation and in the Max help file.
-Additionally, various tutorials with examples using the functions covered here are available, and are linked from the main GitHub project page.
+Additionally, various tutorials with examples are available, and linked from the main GitHub project page.